deniselashlley/TheLightTreeYoga/src/pages/introduction/index.md

 *Backstroke in the joy of beautiful imperfections*

-*A space to explore the whole being we are.*
+*A space to explore the whole being we are*

 *A space for being as it is.*